A localized consensus-based sampling algorithm: Interacting-particle samplers

 The covariance operator $\mathcal C$ uses the mean $\mu$ in its definition:

-\Cref{eq:ips:lang:lang-int} is not a special case of \cref{eq:ips:lang:lang-K}; rather, it is an extension.
+\Cref{eq:ips:lang:lang-int} is not a special case of~\cref{eq:ips:lang:lang-K}; rather, it is an extension, and it avoids having to choose a suitable (problem-dependent) $K$.
 The corresponding Fokker--Planck equation is

-It is shown in \cite{garbuno-inigoInteractingLangevinDiffusions2020} that \cref{eq:ips:lang:lang-int} evolves to $\rho_\infty=\pi$ at an exponential rate when $V$ is strongly convex and $\mathcal C(\rho_t)$ is bounded from below.
+It is shown in~\cite{garbuno-inigoInteractingLangevinDiffusions2020} that~\cref{eq:ips:lang:lang-int} evolves to $\rho_\infty=\pi$ at an exponential rate when $V$ is strongly convex and $\mathcal C(\rho_t)$ is bounded from below.
 In the non-convex case, $\pi$ is still an invariant distribution.
-In addition, \cite{garbuno-inigoAffineInvariantInteracting2020b} shows that \cref{eq:ips:lang:lang-int} has the important property of \emph{affine-invariance}. \begin{definition}[Affine-invariance] Consider an SDE parametrized by the unnormalized target distribution $\widehat\pi$ (or, equivalently, by the potential $V$).
+In addition,~\cite{garbuno-inigoAffineInvariantInteracting2020b} shows that~\cref{eq:ips:lang:lang-int} has the important property of \emph{affine-invariance}. \begin{definition}[Affine-invariance] Consider an SDE that depends on the unnormalized target distribution $\widehat\pi$ (or, equivalently, on the potential $V$).
 The SDE is called affine-invariant if it is invariant under affine transformations of the state variables and $\widehat\pi$.
 That is, define